 27. The University defines the prescribed period of study for each authorised programme.
 These are as stated in the study period table, unless the Academic Policy and Regulations Committee (APRC) has approved a different prescribed period of study for the programme.
 The prescribed period of study for each programme is recorded in the offer of admission.
-See the Study Period Table: www.ed.ac.uk/files/atoms/files/studyperiodtable.pdf
+See the Study Period Table: Study Period Table - Postgraduate Degree Regulations